 Compared to bone marrow, 1g of adipose tissue contains 500 times more pluripotent cells than 1g of bone marrow aspirate (Mizuno, 2009).
 In laboratory studies, cultured adipose derived stem cells have a greater proliferation rate compared to cells isolated from other sources.
 Ageing may reduce the availability of bone marrow cells (Berenbaum, 2013).

 There is some limited data suggesting autologous mesenchymal stems cells have an ability to regenerate a portion of the cartilage that may be worn down in the patient’s joint (Koh & Yun-Jin, 2013).
-Whether or not the cartilage regenerates has little correlation with relief of pain.
+Whether or not the cartilage regenerates have little correlation with relief of pain.
 In cases of more advanced arthritis, we are less likely to see any cartilage regeneration.

 We use musculoskeletal ultrasound to identify the injured tendon, ligament or joint and to guide the needle at the injection site.